infinohq/infino/CONTRIBUTING.md

 ```
 $ cargo install cargo-tarpaulin
 $ cargo tarpaulin
-$ cargo tarpaulin -p tsldb
+$ cargo tarpaulin -p coredb
 ```

-### Loom test for Tsldb
+### Loom test for CoreDB

-Tsldb is a multithreaded application.
+CoreDB is a multithreaded application.
 In addition to exchaustive functional tests, we use [Loom](https://docs.rs/loom/latest/loom/) to test permutations of threads and data access.

 ```
 $ RUSTFLAGS="--cfg loom" cargo test --test loom --release